dswann101164/azure-noob-blog/posts/2025-12-16-azure-governance-napkin-test.md

 They just group resources.

 This is the same pattern I described in [Azure Policy Doesn't Fix Bad Architecture](/blog/azure-policy-doesnt-fix-bad-architecture/)—tools enforce structure, but structure alone doesn't create understanding.
+Policy can enforce that resources have a CostCenter tag, but it can't enforce that the CostCenter actually means something useful.

 ### 2. Landing Zones Organize, They Don't Explain